-• If you are using ISO BDM boot, ensure that the template has the BDM ISO attached to it.
+If you are using ISO BDM boot, ensure that the template has the BDM ISO attached to it.
 Configure the PXE boot option in the Boot mode in the Virtual Machines page of the Citrix Virtual Apps and Desktops Setup Wizard.

-- If you want to stream targets over IPv6, ensure that the master target device acquire IPV6 address before capturing the vDisk. - 1.
-Right-click on any Site icon in the Console tree panel, then select the Citrix Virtual Desktops Setup Wizard...menu option.
+- Right-click on any Site icon in the Console tree panel, then select the Citrix Virtual Desktops Setup Wizard...menu option.
 The Citrix Virtual Desktops Setup Wizard appears.
 Note: The Citrix Virtual Apps and Desktop Setup Wizard is shown as the Citrix Virtual Desktops Setup Wizard in the provisioning console. - 2.
 Click Next to begin setup. - 3.
 On the Citrix Virtual Desktops Controller page, select the type the Delivery Controller. - a) If you select Citrix Cloud, enter Citrix Cloud Credentials when prompted, and select the cloud customer if requested.